EncyclopediaRed/btcamp-87826/content/blog_02.md

           There are 3 primary concepts involved in a data trust (Ada Lovelace Institute and AI Council 2021):<br />

-          1.There is a clear intention to establish a trust<br />
+          1. There is a clear intention to establish a trust<br />

-          2.The subject matter or property of the Trust is defined<br />
+          2. The subject matter or property of the Trust is defined<br />

-          3.The beneficiaries of the Trust are specified (including as a conceptual category rather than nominally)
+          3. The beneficiaries of the Trust are specified (including as a conceptual category rather than nominally)